Vectorface/php-cryptocurrency-address-validation/README.md

 Easy to use PHP Bitcoin and Litecoin address validator.
 One day I will add other crypto currencies.
 Or how about you? :)

-2021-09-17 - needed more features like TestNet vs MainNet filters on validation.
+2021-09-17 - forked from https://github.com/merkeleon/php-cryptocurrency-address-validation needed more features like TestNet vs MainNet filters on validation.

 ## Usage